-SEND Surgery takes place on the first Friday of every month.
-This is protected time for parents/carers to have a face-to-face or telephone meeting with the SENDCO to discuss concerns regarding their child's needs, including SEND needs.
-Information on how to book is shared via the newsletter.
+SEND Surgery has been cancelled until further notice.
+When in operation, it is protected time for parents/carers to have a face-to-face or telephone meeting with the SENDCo to voice concerns regarding their child.

 Links with other schools/Transfer arrangements